From alternative medicine to ancient rituals, pay a visit to one of these Balinese healers for mind, body and spiritual healing in Bali.

 Many individuals report positive experiences, finding relief and clarity through these ancient practices.
 However, it’s essential to approach with an open mind and consider them as a cultural experience and complementary to conventional medicine.

-Reflexology – a holistic therapy that focuses on specific pressure points on the feet, hands, and ears, believed to correspond with organs and body systems.
+Reflexology is a holistic therapy that focuses on specific pressure points on the feet, hands, and ears, believed to correspond with organs and body systems.
 By applying targeted pressure using skilled fingers and thumbs, reflexologists aim to stimulate circulation, reduce tension, and promote natural healing.
 This non-invasive practice is rooted in the idea that improving energy flow through reflex points can alleviate stress, relieve pain, and support overall well-being.

-Acupressure – an ancient therapeutic technique derived from Traditional Chinese Medicine, using firm pressure on specific points along the body’s meridians (these are the pathways where your Qi (energy) flows).
+Acupressure is an ancient therapeutic technique derived from Traditional Chinese Medicine, using firm pressure on specific points along the body’s meridians (these are the pathways where your Qi energy flows).
 This non-invasive method helps to get your Qi moving freely, alleviating pain, reducing stress, and improving overall health.
 Acupressure practitioners apply pressure with their fingers, palms, or specialised tools to stimulate these points, encouraging the body’s natural healing processes.
 Acupressure is commonly used to manage headaches, muscle tension, and digestive issues, while also promoting relaxation and mental clarity.

-Cupping – a traditional therapy that involves placing heated or suctioned cups on the skin to create a vacuum effect.
+Cupping is a traditional therapy that involves placing heated or suctioned cups on the skin to create a vacuum effect.
 This process helps increase blood circulation, relieve muscle tension, and promote detoxification by drawing stagnant blood to the surface.
 Cupping has been used in various cultures for centuries, and is believed to balance energy flow and support the body’s natural healing processes.
 The treatment can alleviate pain, reduce inflammation, and enhance overall well-being.

-Reiki – an energy-healing practice that originated in Japan, where a practitioner channels universal life energy through their hands into the recipient’s body.
+Reiki is an energy-healing practice that originated in Japan, where a practitioner channels universal life energy through their hands into the recipient’s body.
 This gentle, non-invasive energy work aims to balance the body’s energy, reduce stress, and promote relaxation and healing.
 Reiki is used as a complementary therapy for a range of conditions, from chronic pain to anxiety, and is praised for its ability to enhance the body’s natural healing energy.

-Aura and energy cleansing – an alternative, spiritual healing method aimed at purifying and revitalising the energetic field that surrounds the body.
+Aura and energy cleansing is an alternative, spiritual healing method aimed at purifying and revitalising the energetic field that surrounds the body.
 Practitioners use various tools such as smudging with sage or palo santo, crystal therapy, and gentle hands-on techniques to remove negative energy and blockages.
 The process is believed to restore balance, promote emotional clarity, and enhance overall well-being by refreshing one’s energy.